-Applications are submitted online via the form below including a research plan, portfolio and CV.
+Applications are submitted via our online form including a research plan, portfolio and CV.
 The submission deadline is 1st of March 2018.

 The selection will be made by the board of the Bioartsociety together with BioClub Tokyo and the Finnish Institute in Japan.